joemcmanus/packetexaminer/README.md

 # packetexaminer
 ----
-This is a simple harness to perform PCAP analysis.
-This hopefully automates some routine functions an analyst would do manually.
+This is a harness to perform PCAP analysis that a security engineer may do during an incident response or when looking at network security.
+I found myslef using a collection of tools and techniques again and again and thought it would be helpful to create a program that would do this for me.
+This hopefully automates some routine functions you would do manually.

+Questions/Feedback/Feature Requests?
+Please let me know.

 #Features
 ----